-Cybersecurity has become a head of state level issue with a growing number of international accords focusing on rules of the road for cyberspace.
+Cybersecurity has risen to a top-level issue with a growing number of international accords focusing on rules of the road for cyberspace.
 Carnegie’s Cyber Norms Index tracks and compares the most important milestones in the negotiation and development of norms for state behavior in and through cyberspace.
 Featured in the 2018 Munich Security Conference report, it provides insight for policymakers and analysts in assessing cyber norms proposals, their evolution, and endorsements among the international community.
 Given the collapse of the 2016-2017 United Nations Governmental Group of Experts and the rise of two parallel cyber norms processes at the UN in 2018, the Cyber Norms Index currently only covers developments from 2007 to 2017.
 [For further explanation, see here and here.]

 The Cyber Norms Index is a comparison of existing international expressions of standards of appropriate behavior in cyberspace.
 This search tool enables the user to compare specific language in multilateral outcome documents either by category or keyword.
 The ‘International Law and Norms’ category includes language discussing international law as well as the aspirational norms that the international community has been developing.
 ‘Confidence and Capacity Building’ covers both language specific to the confidence- and transparency-building efforts as well as the statements focusing on cybersecurity capacity-building.
 In addition, the category ‘Threat Perception’ is dedicated to how the various documents describe the perceived threat and ‘Process’ covers how they crossreference other ongoing processes or outline future processes.